 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 University of Colorado Boulder is a great decision for students pursuing a Communication & Media Studies degree.
-University of Colorado Boulder communication & media studies graduates make 23.1% more than the average communications graduate.
+Graduates of the communications program report average early career earnings of communications and mid-career earnings of $84,606.
 Prefer a large student body?
 This institution has over 20,000 students on campus.

 University of Wyoming is among your top options if you're planning on studying Communication & Media Studies.
 University of Wyoming communication & media studies students receive 3.3% more than the standard communications grad.
 Students who enjoy a more slow-paced life will appreciate University of Wyoming's location in the small town of Laramie, Wyoming.